top of page

 3. Go to the tool bar.
 Chick the Profile icon.

 4. Slowly click and drag to draw a profile line.
-Single-click to change direction while drawing, and double-click to end the line.
+Single-click to change direction while drawing.
+Double-click to end the line.
 Click the arrow icon in the Tools menu to stop drawing.
 Note: To return to the arrow cursor, click another layer in the Layers panel, then reselect your original layer.

 5. Click a line, or drag across multiple lines to select.
 Line(s) become highlighted in bright yellow.
 Note: A mouse icon indicates right-click options.